ALib C++ Library

 The omission of single modules might have "side effects" on other modules in that respect, that while they are still compilable, certain features might be dropped.
 If this is the case, such dropping is always documented with the feature (function, type, method, member, etc.).

-As a sample, ALib Expressions can be compiled with the absence of module ALib Configuration , however in this case, functionality for loading and automatically compiling nested expression strings defined in INI-files, command-line arguments, etc. is dropped.
+As a sample, ALib Expressions can be compiled with the absence of module ALib Configuration.
+But in this case functionality for loading and automatically compiling nested expression strings defined in INI-files, command-line arguments, etc. is dropped.

 2.6 Special Treatment For Modules ALox And Threads

-This allows a user to place ALox log statements in a compilation unit without the need of testing preprocessor symbol ALIB_ALOX or the use of macros ALIB_IF_ALOX and ALIB_IFN_ALOX, in the case that her sources should be ready to compile likewise in an ALib Distribution that does not include ALox .
+This allows a user to place ALox log statements in a compilation unit without the need of testing preprocessor symbol ALIB_ALOX or the use of macros IF_ALIB_ALOX and IFNOT_ALIB_ALOX, in the case that her sources should be ready to compile likewise in an ALib Distribution that does not include ALox.

 3. ALib Camps and special Module BootCamp